Knowledge bases are an insanely efficient way to deal with customer questions.

 You’ll need to tailor some to your requirements, but the questions below work for nearly everyone - and once you figure out a repeatable article format using the quick guide below, you’ll be able to write your own in no time.

-A typical knowledge base structure example
+- A typical knowledge base article structure

 - Restate the user intention